 The 'Minimum' scenario reflects base salary, pension and benefits (i.e. fixed remuneration), being the only elements of the Executive Directors' remuneration package not linked to performance.
-This is based on the base salary and pension allowance as at 1 January 2022 and an illustrative value of the benefits, based on amounts paid in 2021.
+This is based on the base salary and pension allowance as at 1 January 2025 and an illustrative value of the benefits, based on amounts paid in 2024, excluding one-off benefits.
 The 'On-target' scenario illustrates fixed remuneration as above, plus target payout of annual bonus and threshold vesting of the LTIP.
 The 'Maximum excluding 50% share price growth' scenario sets out fixed remuneration, plus full maximum payout of the annual bonus and full vesting of the LTIP awards.